 Defacements allow cybercriminals to replace your website’s content with their own message, which often promotes a political or religious agenda.
 This attack could turn visitors away by offending them with the shocking message and/or preventing them from accessing your website entirely.
 It is one of the more common and recognizable types of malware.

 Malvertising spreads malware by prompting users to click on an ad, or through a “drive-by” download, which automatically infects a visitor when they visit the site.
 Cybercriminals can either inject malicious code into an advertisement or upload their own malicious ad to an ad network that will distribute it across millions of websites at a time.

 If visitors to your site are redirected to another site – especially one that looks suspicious – you have been affected by a malicious redirect.

 True to their name, backdoors are a type of malware that acts as an entry point for cybercriminals, allowing them to gain access and maintain persistent access to your site.
-With access to your website, cybercriminals can expose sensitive customer data, alter your site’s appearance, and more.
-You may not notice a backdoor file, as studies show they are sophisticated enough to go undetected, yet they are popular with cybercriminals.
+With access to your website, they can expose sensitive data, alter your site’s appearance, and more.
+You may not notice a backdoor file, as studies show they are sophisticated enough to go undetected, yet very popular with cybercriminals.

 Unusual links or comments suddenly appearing on your site or a significant and sudden loss in traffic are all signs of SEO (search engine optimization) spam.